Everything You Need to Know About LoRaWAN

 Networks are typically deployed using a mesh network architecture.
 It is for example the case for the Zigbee communication protocol, used by the Philips Hue lighting solution.
 In this architecture type, the end-nodes (in IoT: the sensors, actors, etc.) relay information to other nodes (gateways), thus increasing the communication range.
 However, this architecture comes with numerous tradeoffs, such as less capacity, shorter battery life (nodes need to both send and receive data), and a more complex network map (which can lead to maintenance and troubleshooting being labor-intensive).

 LoRaWAN uses a “star”-shaped architecture, which means gateways are not always assigned specific nodes.
 Instead, data broadcast by a node is received by multiple gateways.
 Each of these gateways will relay the data packet to the network server without pre-processing said data.
-In other words: all the complexity of removing duplicate data packets, verifying data integrity, and performing security checked is pushed to the network server (which typically isn’t limited on power).
+In other words: all the complexity of removing duplicate data packets, verifying data integrity, and performing security checks is pushed to the network server (which typically isn’t limited on power).
 In addition to that, nodes in the star-architecture do not need to listen for messages from other nodes continuously and can remain in sleep mode for most of the time, hence reducing their energy consumption.

 Public LoRaWAN is typically deployed by phone operators/communication providers.
 These providers will leverage their existing infrastructure and customer base to offer their own LoRaWAN network and sell network access in a subscription-based model, as they do with other communication protocols.
 The network is more or less available to users on a national level, and IoT companies may decide to subscribe to the service if deemed viable.
 In Switzerland for example, the national telecom company Swisscom deployed a nationwide LoRaWAN network to support the creation of low-power smart solutions.

 Community networks are usually supported by individuals, such as hobbyists, non-profit organizations and small businesses.
 A popular example is given by The Things Network which offers a LoRaWAN network server infrastructure for a global community of users.
-The whole gateway infrastructure is then organically supported by the users of the network, who install the individual gateways when a better coverage in a specific area is needed.
+The whole gateway infrastructure is then organically supported by the users of the network, who install the individual gateways when better coverage in a specific area is needed.

 The fastest and easiest way to get started with an IoT project based on LoRaWAN is to use the connectivity-as-a-service offering of state-of-the-art IoT platforms.
 In this case, one doesn't need to subscribe to a separate connectivity contract with any network operator.
 Instead, one can use the connectivity and network of choice directly in the IoT platform.
 That enables launching PoC projects without long-term contractual commitment, with monthly billing based on the connectivity usage (number of devices connected to the cloud).